n8n-io/n8n-docs/docs/code-examples/expressions/understand-expressions.md

 You can execute JavaScript within an expression.

-n8n uses the [riot-tmpl](https://github.com/riot/tmpl) templating language, and extends it with [custom methods and variables](/code-examples/methods-variables-reference/) that help with common tasks, such as retrieving data from other nodes, or accessing metadata.
+n8n uses the [riot-tmpl](https://github.com/riot/tmpl) templating language, and extends it with [custom methods and variables](/code-examples/methods-variables-reference/) and [data transformation functions](/code-examples/expressions/data-transformation-functions/) that help with common tasks, such as retrieving data from other nodes, or accessing metadata.

 n8n supports two libraries:

 - [Luxon](https://github.com/moment/luxon/), for working with data and time.
 - [JMESPath](https://jmespath.org/), for querying JSON.

+!!! note "Data in n8n"
+	When writing expressions, it's helpful to understand data structure and behavior in n8n.
+Refer to [Data](/data/) for more information on working with data in your workflows.

 ## Writing expressions